angelalita77/SBA318-Express-Server-Application/README.md

 Use a template engine to render views with Express.
 Interact with a self-made API through HTML forms.

-## Program Description: Anime Quote RESTful API
+## My Program Description: Anime Quote RESTful API
 This API has anime quotes stored in four data collections.

 Three of the data collections are in a structured organization.
 | shows.mjs  | characters.mjs | quotes.mjs    |
 | :--------- | :-----------   | :--------     |
 | id         | id             | id            |